Aim of the scheme

-Programme Grants can be awarded for up to a six year duration.
+Programme grants can be awarded for up to a 6 year duration.

 They are seen by EPSRC as critical mass investments which cover a diverse engineering and physical sciences (EPS) portfolio and benefit UK research through the concentration of high performing talent.

 Programme grants are not just large grants but must be strategic in nature.
 It is also likely that the majority will require the expertise of a number of internationally recognised scientists or engineers.

 Under the UKRI-RCN Money Follows Cooperation Agreement a co-investigator can be based in a Norwegian institution.

 Programme grants are assessed in a different way to standard grants.

 Applicants go through a pre-outline and outline stage before being invited to submit a full proposal.

 We’ve improved the programme grants scheme.
 To find out about what’s changed get in touch with the Programme Grants team.

 Key features of a programme grant

 Quality and ambition